 - 1 Referees in International Matches shall wear a blazer or blouse the colour of which is distinctive from the colours worn by the contesting teams. - 2 Referees for International Matches will be selected from a neutral country unless the countries concerned agree to appoint their own officials. - 3 The referee must be chosen from the official list of International Referees.
 This need not apply to Amateur and Youth International Matches. - 4 The authority of the referee on the field of play and the exercise of the powers granted to him by the Laws of the Game, commence with the kick-off.
-His discretionary powers commence as soon as he enters the field of play, consequently, players at fault may be sent off the field before the game has commenced. - 5 If a player is sent off the field before a game actually begins another player may take his place, but the kick-off must not be delayed. - 6 Linesmen are assistants of the referee.
+His discretionary powers commence as soon as he enters the field of play, consequently, players at fault may be sent off the field before the game has commenced. - 5 Linesmen are assistants of the referee.
 In no case shall the referee consider the intervention of a linesman if he himself has seen the incident and from his position on the field, is better able to judge.
-With this reserve, and the linesman neutral, the referee can consider the intervention and if the information of the linesman applies to that phase of the game immediately before the scoring of a goal, the referee may act thereon and cancel the goal. - 7 The referee, however, can only reverse his first decision so long as the game has not been restarted. - 8 If the referee has decided to apply the advantage clause and to let the game proceed, he cannot revoke his decision if the presumed advantage has not been realised, even though he has not, by any gesture, indicated his decision.
-This does not exempt the offending player from being dealt with by the referee. - 9 The Laws of the Game are intended to provide that games should be played with as little interference as possible, and in this view it is the duty of referees to penalise only deliberate breaches of the Law.
-Constant whistling for trifling and doubtful breaches produces bad feeling and resume the game.
+With this reserve, and the linesman neutral, the referee can consider the intervention and if the information of the linesman applies to that phase of the game immediately before the scoring of a goal, the referee may act thereon and cancel the goal. - 6 The referee, however, can only reverse his first decision so long as the game has not been restarted. - 7 If the referee has decided to apply the advantage clause and to let the game proceed, he cannot revoke his decision if the presumed advantage has not been realised, even though he has not, by any gesture, indicated his decision.
+This does not exempt the offending player from being dealt with by the referee. - 8 The Laws of the Game are intended to provide that games should be played with as little interference as possible, and in this view it is the duty of referees to penalise only deliberate breaches of the Law.
+Constant whistling for trifling and doubtful breaches produces bad feeling and loss of temper on the part of the players and spoils the pleasure of spectators. - 9 By para. (c) of Law V the referee is empowered to terminate a match in the resume the game.
 If a player is slightly injured, the game shall not be stopped until the ball has ceased to be in play.
 A player who is able to go to the touch or goal-line for attention of any kind, shall not be treated on the field of play.